codybrom/blankie/README.md

 ## License & Copyright

-© 2024 Cody Bromley.
+© 2025 Cody Bromley and contributors.
 All rights reserved.

 The Blankie name and trademark rights are reserved.
 The Blankie logo and app icon are licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).